dmijatovic/git-practice-1/README.md

   # commit STAGED and UNSTAGED files - BUT NOT UNTRACKED (new) files
   git commit -am "This is my message"

+  # add all untracked files (or you can add by filename)
+  git add .

 ```